jssql1234/docs-sqlacc/docs/usage/Customer/faq.md

     ![15](../../../static/img/usage/customer/customerFaq/post-dated-bounced-cheque/15.png)

-5. Tick in box to bounce the payment.
+5. Tick in checkbox to bounce the payment.
 And set the bounce date.
 (For this case, the cheque is posted on 16th of July 2015, thus the bounce date should be later that 16th of July 2015).
 Click **OK**.

     ![16](../../../static/img/usage/customer/customerFaq/post-dated-bounced-cheque/16.png)